Tech-Cult/.github/README.md

 ![Logo](https://avatars.githubusercontent.com/u/116372777?s=400&u=6cce41ecce9c5882ef36e1c90ba2c78b93c74ba4&v=4)

-# Tech-Cult club Official Github Repo
-### This is the official repository of Tech-Cult club of Prof Ram meghe college of engineering and management.

 ### AS YOU ARE JOINING THE Tech-Cult THERE ARE FEW RULES WHICH YOU OUGHT TO FOLLOW.
 FOR EVERY ROLE THERE ARE SPECIAL RULES
 1. ADMINS OF ANY REPOSITORIES